wtbu-radio/WTBU-Site/_posts/2017-06-08-preview-northside-festival-2017.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Allie Miller
-  first_name: Olivia
+  first_name: Allie
-  last_name: Gehrke
+  last_name: Miller
 image:
   src: /assets/nothside.jpg
   alt: post lead image
 ---
 **Northside Music Festival 2017...Stacked!**

 Kamasi Washington, Miguel, and Dirty Projectors will headline SXSW-esque music festival in Brooklyn this week in Brooklyn-located music and culture festival.
 Along with stacked headliners, there will also be “Innovation” events, NYC and industry-focused talks lead by NPR, Bust Magazine, and even mayor Bill de Blasio in conversation with Buzzfeed.
 The event takes place from today, June 7 to Sunday, June 11.